 Start a new conversation and type:

-Take the red pill.
 Initialize your SAGE memory.

 # macOS (DMG install):

-/Applications/SAGE.app/Contents/MacOS/sage-gui
+/Applications/SAGE.app/Contents/MacOS/sage-gui mcp install

-# Built from source:
+# Built from source / Linux:

 Close and reopen Claude Code (or start a new terminal session).
 SAGE tools will appear automatically.